noot/rollup-boost/crates/rollup-boost/DESIGN.md

 On the features level:
 - connection handling, such as [keep-alive](https://docs.rs/libp2p/latest/libp2p/swarm/trait.ConnectionHandler.html#method.connection_keep_alive) for rbuilder nodes, as we wish to permanently stay connected to them.
+- a builder failure protocol in case the single builder fails.

+To extend the network to a gossip network, the following should be implemented:
+- signing of the `FlashblocksPayloadV1` by the builder
+- a DHT for discovery of distributed peers

+To extend the network to multiple builders, the following should be implemented:
+- a builder-selection algorithm which determines which builder is authorized to build flashblocks at a point in time.
+- since the list of potential builders is well-known, it should be straightforward to implement round-robin, with fallback to the next builder in the sequence in the case of failure.